ky295/adv-steer/README.md

-# Adversarial Manipulation of Chain-of-Thought
+# Adversarial Manipulation of Reasoning Models using Internal Representations

 > [!CAUTION]
 > This repository contains datasets with offensive content and code to produce a jailbroken (unaligned) reasoning model.